Large Language Model for Qualitative Research -- A Systematic Mapping Study: Systematic Mapping Study (SMS)

 Figure \ref{fig1} illustrates the steps followed in the study selection process, starting from the execution of the search string across the databases.
 A total of 354 studies were retrieved, distributed as follows: 20 from the ACM Digital Library, 30 from IEEExplore, 78 from Web of Science, 32 from SBC Open Lib, 193 from Scopus, and 1 from Arxiv.

 Subsequently, a refinement process was conducted to select the final set of studies.
 First, duplicate studies were removed, resulting in 253 studies.
 Next, inclusion and exclusion criteria were applied based on the reading of titles and abstracts, reducing the total to 34 studies.
 In the following stage, only studies available for download were included, which further reduced the count to 21.
+The study \cite{b00} was a special case.
+It was retrieved but was excluded due to lack of full-text access.
+However, in January 2025, the authors published the complete version on ArXiv.
+We opted to manually include the study to complement the mapping.

-If a study did not fully meet the response for criterion DE1 (i.e., the response was "no" or "partially"), the remaining criteria were not evaluated, and the study was excluded.
-Additionally, if a study did not meet criterion DE11 ("no"), it was excluded for not describing the prompt engineering used, which is essential to ensure reproducibility.
+If a study did not fully meet the response for criterion DE1 (i.e., the response was ``no" or ``partially"), the remaining criteria were not evaluated, and the study was excluded.
+Additionally, if a study did not meet criterion DE11 (``no"), it was excluded for not describing the prompt engineering used, which is essential to ensure reproducibility.

-At the end of this process, 7 studies remained, for which comprehensive data extraction was conducted.
+At the end of this process, 8 studies remained, for which comprehensive data extraction was conducted.
 Table \ref{tab:selected_studies} presents all the studies that were included in this systematic mapping.

 \FloatBarrier